 Disable-NetAdapterBinding -Name "*" -ComponentID ms_tcpip6

 Then hit enter.
 Voila!
 Everything is done.
-This is to Configure Internet Protocol Version 6 in Windows 10 across all adapters.
+This is to Configure Internet Protocol Version 6 in Windows 11 or 10 across all adapters.

-Hopefully, you will be able to Configure IPV6 / Internet Protocol Version 6 in Windows 10 pretty easily.
-However, along with Windows 10, you can also use them in Windows 8 and 7 respectively.
+Hopefully, you will be able to Configure IPV6 / Internet Protocol Version 6 in Windows 10 and 11 pretty easily.
+However, along with Windows 10/11, you can also use them in Windows 8 and 7 respectively.
 In addition, advanced users can also deal with IP version 6 details using Registry Editor.
-For basic users, dealing with registry may lead to misconfiguration.
-But with the above-mentioned ways, you can easily manage IPv6 on Windows 10.
+For basic users, dealing with the registry may lead to misconfiguration.
+But with the above-mentioned ways, you can easily manage IPv6 on Windows 11 or 10.